aayars/mastodon-boilerplate/README.md

 * Uses cloud object storage with a distributed cache for serving media files.
 * Does not send mail.

+I mainly wrote these instructions for myself.
+Please don't come at me if your Mastodon isn't working!

 ### Host OS